syncthing/syncthing/specs/relay-v1.rst

 Messages
 --------

-All messages are preceeded by a header message.
+All messages are preceded by a header message.
 Header message contains the magic value 0x9E79BC40, message type integer, and message length.

 .. warning::